 Root CanalAn Overview

 Due to advancements in dentistry, the root canal process has become less painful and intrusive.
-Root canals can often be completed in just a single visit to our Bel Air, MD dentist office.
+Our endodontic specialist can often complete root canals in just a single visit to our Bel Air, MD dentist office.
+We

 Dr. Elliott may recommend a root canal to restore health to a damaged or diseased tooth.
 A root canal serves to preserve the natural tooth and avoid tooth extraction, supporting lasting dental health.

 Don’t let your tooth pain go undiagnosed.
 We offer a variety of services to help relieve your pain including root canals.
 Dr. Elliott welcomes new patients to Harford County Dentistry in the Bel Air, MD and Fallston, MD area.
 Call today or schedule an appointment online.